-As a pandemic falls upon the earth and we are increasingly confined to our houses, there are some of you who would like to use this time to build your network.
+As a pandemic continues to loom we are confined to our houses as we try to continue our work.
+There are some of you who would like to use this time to build your network.
 There are arguments about whether this is a time to be productive or not, with many people saying no. If you need the time or you can’t get there mentally, this seems like a fair perspective.
 I’m certainly not trying to pressure you.

 Some of you, however, may want or need to use this time to build your network in whatever way possible.